 Development of species delimitation methods is closely related to studies of speciation process itself.
 How discrete units of organisms evolve has long been an important research topic for evolutionary biologists.
 Researchers have been studying key traits which drive species divergence, such as life cycle, body size, genital morphology and so on.
 I approach this topic with data analysis of modern high-throughput sequence technologies and statistical methods, which give us ways to reveal detailed histories of species divergence and underlying genome evolution.

 I worked in Teiji Sota’s group in Kyoto university, Japan and analysed multiple data of high-throughput sequence technologies including transcriptome, RAD and whole genome sequence.
 Targets include the genes responsible for controlling body size of beetles and life cycles of cicadas.

-Other manuscripts are under review and in preparation…
+Other manuscripts are in preparation…

 -Molecular evolution of mitochondria and sequence databases